samsbp/pwnl0rd.github.io/content/post/lfi-netdoc-file-java.md

 In the case of netdoc, if we give a netdoc protocol such as  ```netdoc://domainname/etc/passwd``` , java does not care about the domainname and it just fetch /etc/passwd from the local server itself.

 Using the above default behaviour of ftp connections which can be invoked from a file protocol is quite interesting and can be used to get the java version which the server is running.
+This technique can be used to get java version in blind exploitation cases also.

 ![IMAGE](/img/java-url/leakjavaversion.png)